KatayamaLab/resutil/README.md

 `--resutil_no_interactive` Enables non-interactive mode.
 This prevents any user prompts during execution.
 This is useful when running as a batch job.
 If `--resutil_comment COMMENT` is not specified, no comment will be added to the experiment directory.

+`--resutil_debug` Enables debug mode where a temporary directory is used as experiment directory.
+The temporary directory will not be unloaded to the cloud storage.

+`--resutil_no_remote` Restrains from uploading results to the cloud storage

 ## Directory structure in the cloud storage

 ```plain text